-^{} Licensed Professionals (LP) who have documented evidence of post graduate training in the chosen qualifying practice (identified in the DMA Clinical Coverage Policy 8A March 20, 2006) dated no earlier than March 20, 2006, may count those training hours toward the 24-hour requirement.
+\ Licensed Professionals (LP) who have documented evidence of post graduate training in the chosen qualifying practice (identified in the DMA Clinical Coverage Policy 8A March 20, 2006) dated no earlier than March 20, 2006, may count those training hours toward the 24-hour requirement.
 It is the responsibility of the LP to have clearly documented evidence of the hours and type of training received.

-State-Funded Enhanced Mental Health and Substance Use Services Date Amended: May 1, 2024 such as individual therapy or other therapeutic interventions falling within the scope of practice of Licensed Professionals.
+Licensed (or associate level Licensed Professionals, under supervision) staff shall be trained in and provide the aspects of these practice(s) or model(s) that require licensure, such as individual therapy or other therapeutic interventions falling within the scope of practice of Licensed Professionals.
 It is expected that Licensed (or associate level Licensed Professionals, under supervision) staff will practice within their scope of practice.